 Endocannabinoids are created from certain body fats, such as lipids.
-While several enzymes change these fatty substances into anandamide and 2-AG, 2 enzymes do most of the work.
+Several enzymes change these fatty substances into anandamide and 2-AG; however, two enzymes do most of the work.
 Fatty acid amide hydrolase breaks down anandamide, and monoacylglycerol acid lipase usually deals with 2-AG.

-This is why increasing dietary intake of essential fatty acids, such as Omega-#, is important.
+This is why the increased dietary intake of essential fatty acids, such as Omega-#, is necessary.
 Fatty acids might help your system to increase eCBs production.
 They are unique building blocks for eCBs.
 Once eCBs have completed their work, enzymes break them down.